-This informative and enjoyable memoir by former Coastal Command pilot Ted Rayner gives a compelling account of his flying activities during World War Two, which involved numerous patrols over the North Sea and Arctic Ocean, flying from bases in Norway, Iceland and Greenland.
+In this enjoyable memoir Ted Rayner gives a compelling account of his own flying activities during World War Two, which involved patrols over the North Sea and Arctic Ocean, flying from bases in Norway, Iceland and Greenland.

-His account of RAF activities in this lesser-known theatre of war is a fitting tribute to the many Coastal Command crews who perished in the icy Arctic waters while performing the dangerous but invaluable role of protecting Allied shipping against enemy attacks.
+Flying such patrols over the icy waters of the Arctic Circle was an inherently dangerous undertaking, given the certain knowledge that ditching into the sea at those latitudes would not be survivable.
+Sadly, many Coastal Command crews perished in the icy Arctic waters while performing the dangerous but invaluable role of protecting Allied shipping routes against enemy attacks.